 In addition, there are different color balance standards, depending on what country you are in and what material you are printing on, such as:

 Here are the steps required to have the color you see on your screen look that way on press.
 Equipment required can be had for less than $1000.
 The cost of the color proofs from your printer should be included in any printing estimate and are passed on to the client.

 The preceding 10 steps are the most accurate way to work.
 They also legally protect you as long as the final printed piece reasonably matches the approved proof.
 (And this process also allows everyone several steps to catch the mechanical and typographic mistakes that should have caught before sending it to the printer.)

 However, clients will press you to keep costs down and jobs tend to move more and more quickly through the studio.
 Great color takes time and therefore costs money.
 Please fight against the tendency to adopt "good enough" color management — itemize proofing and press-proofing in your job estimates and explain that it is required to guarantee a quality job.

 At the same time, realize that for many clients, "good enough" color may just BE good enough.
 (All the client sees is an RGB "soft" PDF proof on their uncalibrated monitor, you only see inexpensive inkjet proofs from your uncalibrated printer, there's no press inspection.)
-Us old guys may not like it, but like much in life (CDs vs. vinyl, iPad vs. real books), price and ease win out over quality.
+Us old guys may not like it, but like much in life (VHS vs. Batamax, CDs vs. vinyl, iPad or Kindle vs. real books), price and ease win out over quality.

 If you are doing "good-enough" color, at the very least get a good quality monitor calibrator and use it.
 Your eye will be responsible for the color, and if your monitor isn't calibrated, you're flying blind.